patrickDugan04/patrickDugan04/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 Currently reading up on Galois Theory, Miscellaneous Algebra Topics, and Complex Analysis
+🌱 Currently reading up on Galois Theory, Matroid/Lattice Theory, and Miscellaneous Algebra Topics

 💭 In my free time, I like to come up with interesting math projects and proofs that can be found on my website

-🔭 Working on a blogpost about generalizing the mobius function on non transitive relations
+🔭 Working on a blogpost about proving bounds on solutions to polynomails relating to the mobius function on arbitrary DAGs

 ✨ My favotire textbook is "Algebra" by Michael Artin